 We recruited individuals through informal networks including engineering students and practitioners from multiple institutions, workplaces, and professional conferences.
 A \$5 gift card was provided as a token of appreciation for participation in the study.
-Our larger project included a broader range of participants, including novice non-engineers and very experienced industrial designers; for this study, we selected the engineering students and practicing engineers.
-This resulted in a sample with a range in experience levels with engineering design.
-We included this population in order to investigate ideation strategies across levels of training.
-The resulting sample of thirty-six participants is large for a qualitative think-aloud protocol (Atman & Bursic, 1998), and offered observations of a wide range of idea generation approaches and solutions.
-Figure 1 includes participant information, including gender, years of experience and educational levels.
-Those considered first-year students were in their first year of an undergraduate program in engineering and had no design education experiences, although two participants had over five years outside the context of an engineering classroom as part of their prior job.
-The next category includes sophomore, junior, and senior level engineering undergraduate students who had completed at least one design project as part of engineering coursework.
-Graduate students and practitioners comprised the last two categories.
-These groups had many design project experiences in the classroom, and for some of the graduate students and all of the practitioners, outside of the classroom as well.
+Our larger project included a broader range of participants, including novice non-engineers and very experienced industrial designers.
+For this study, we selected the engineering students and practicing engineers from the larger project sample, producing a sample with a range in experience levels with engineering design.
+We selected this population in order to investigate ideation strategies across levels of engineering training.

+The resulting sample of 36 participants is large for a qualitative think-aloud protocol (Atman & Bursic, 1998), and offered observations of a wide range of idea generation approaches and solutions.
+Table 2 presents participant information, including gender, years of experience, and educational levels.
+Those considered first-year students were in their first year of an undergraduate program in engineering and had no design education experiences, although two participants had over five years of design experience outside an engineering classroom as part of their prior jobs.
+The next category includes second-, third-, and fourth-year engineering coursework.
+Graduate students and practitioners, comprising the last two categories, had many design project experiences in the classroom as well.
 Our intention was to include a range of experience so that naturally occurring strategies, along with methods developed through training and experience, could be observed.